 This hasn’t been easy at times: it’s estimated that a full bathroom remodel will cost you just under $10,000.
 For most of us, that’s an insane expense.
 Yet if you want to update your bathroom’s look and function, but have a limited budget, it doesn’t mean you don’t have options.

-There are a few affordable and effective ways to update your bathroom without spending a small fortune or doing anything too drastic.
+We asked the folks at Boss Design Center for a few affordable and effective ways to update your bathroom without spending a small fortune or doing anything too drastic.
 In fact, I think any one of these easy, sustainable ways to give your bathroom a makeover can seriously change the look and feel of your personal sanctuary.

 1. Add Plants